Axios with Oauth 1.0a

 Credential configuration

-of the API you're calling.
+• Start by providing the baseURL of the API you're calling.

 For the Oauth params:

-- You need to provide the
+• You need to provide the consumer key and consumer secret.

-. - Optionally you can provide the
+• Optionally you can provide the token and token secret.

-Here you have an example of a filled credential configuration form in YepCode:
+Here is an example of a filled credential configuration form in YepCode:

-Axios snippets available in editor
+Axios Snippets available in editor

 note

-The title is the triggering text for YepCode to autocomplete the script
+The title is the triggering text for YepCode to autocomplete the script.

 Integration